AlbertZhaoCA/sam-labeler/README.md

 ## Upcoming Features

 - [ ] Feature 1: Add React Frontend for click labeling
+    - [x] Next.js frontend
+    - [ ] Add click labeling
 - [ ] Feature 2: Use sqlite or postgres for to be labeled images information storage and management
+    - [x] sqlite and sqlalchemy are used for storing labeled images
+      - [ ] Decide whether to migrate to postgres
 ## Documentation

 - [ ] Write comment